 Take a day off from the hustle and bustle of the city!
-Stunning Lake Maggiore is just over an hour by private car from Milan.
-At the lake, located at the foot of the Alps and straddling the border with Switzerland, a private boat will take you and your private guide to the Borromean Islands, a group of three small islands and two islets that boast beautiful sixteenth century palaces and gardens in a picturesque setting.
+Stunning Lake Maggiore is just over an hour by train from Milan.
+At the lake, located at the foot of the Alps and straddling the border with Switzerland, a private boat will take you on an excursion of the Lake and to the Borromean Islands, a group of three small islands and two islets that boast beautiful sixteenth century palaces and gardens in a picturesque setting.

 Your departure from Milan to Lake Como should take about 90 minutes by private car.
 After arriving at your lakefront hotel, you will have the rest of the day to explore the charming medieval heart of town.
 Lake Como has been a popular retreat for aristocrats and wealthy people since Roman times, and is now a popular tourist destination, offering multiple artistic and cultural attractions.
 Its many villas, palaces, and homes of the famous and infamous hugging the shores of the lake, as well as its splendid microclimate, has earned it a reputation as the most beautiful lake in the world.

-DAY 5: Day Excursion on Lake Como and to Bellagio
+DAY 5: Private Boat Tour on Lake Como and Visit to Bellagio

 Departing from Lake Como by private car, you will head east to Verona, a journey of approximately two hours.
 On the way you’ll stop for lunch and wine at a wine-producing villa near Verona, where you will find, once again, that you can't get a bad meal in Italy.
 Your hotel will be in the lovely historic center of Verona, famous among English-speakers as the setting of Shakespeare’s “Romeo and Juliet.”
 A 14th-century residence with a tiny balcony overlooking a courtyard may be either a house that Shakespeare saw in Italy during a secret Grand Tour of the continent and that inspired him to write his play or, more likely, an enterprising Italian's idea of what the Capulet balcony might have looked like.
 In any case, it's pretty.

+Your guide will meet you at your hotel and accompany you on a walking tour.
 Verona is an exceptionally romantic city with a rich architectural heritage.
 It is strategically set at the crossing of two vital trade routes on the Adige River, and has been an important cultural and commercial hub since the third century.
-Today, Verona’s streets reveal that rich, multi-layered history, with a medieval core, a labyrinth of cobbled laneways, and grand squares with ancient Roman structures, all of which you will take in during your three-hour, private guided walking tour of Verona.
+Today, Verona’s streets reveal that rich, multi-layered history, with a medieval core, a labyrinth of cobbled laneways, and grand squares with ancient Roman structures, all of which you will take in during your three-hour tour.
 The most complete of its ancient structures is the still-functioning first-century Roman amphitheater, smack in the center of the city, where Verona's renowned summer opera festival is held every year.

-DAY 8: Transfer to Venice and Tour of Hidden Venice
+DAY 8: Arrival in Venice and Tour of Hidden Venice with Gondola Ride

-You be driven to Venice by private car.
-Upon arrival, your guide will meet and lead you to a private taxi-boat for your entrance on the Grand Canal into one of the most unique cities in the world.
-Your private walking tour of the labyrinth also known as “hidden Venice” will introduce you to the city's piazzas ("campi" in Venetian), shops and cafés and culminate with a glide along the city's canals.
+You will take a high-speed train to Venice.
+Upon arrival, a greeter will meet and lead you to a private taxi-boat for your entrance on the Grand Canal into one of the most unique cities in the world.
+After you check in to your hotel, your guide will pick you up and take you on a private walking tour of the labyrinth also known as “hidden Venice”.
+You'll be troduced to the city's piazzas ("campi" in Venetian), shops and cafés and culminate with a glide along the city's canals.
 If you wish, a tenor will join your gondola ride and sing opera as you sip on a glass of wine.